DGAC/Acropole/README.md

 The Acropole Python library includes the following packages :

-- variable: that contains variables and default constants

 - columns: that contains default data column names and list of columns

 - utils: that contains shared functions